doug-wade/yodel/README.md

 2. Fix Portfolios
 3. Fix multipart uploads
 4. Add image to project
-5. Update test data for ivan and noel so I can log in
 6. Attend events
 7. Projects -> Events
 8. Event Calendar